 2. What Is the Weight Capacity Requirement?

 As you may guess, domestic scales are generally good enough if you need to check light weights like ingredients or the weight of a person.
-Industrial scales are best, though, for higher loads (for instance, a concrete vehicle scale could have a weight capacity of over 100 tons).
+Industrial scales are best, though, for higher loads (for instance, a truck scale could have a weight capacity of over 100 tons).

 Another consideration here is the level of precision you’ll need.
-Scales that handle larger, more heavy-duty weighing could weigh in increments of 100 grams, while more precise scales can offer increments as fine as 0.1 milligrams.
+Scales that handle larger, more heavy-duty weighing (industrial scales) could weigh in increments of 100 grams, while more precise scales, often used in lab settings, can offer increments as fine as 0.1 milligrams.

 3. How Big Are the Items You’ll Weigh?